What is DevOps?

 I’ve been using Amazon 21 years because they make me happy!

 Do I care what servers or network are behind the Amazon log in?

-And here’s the best part about this lesson.
-I bet none of your competition have a DevOps strategy either, which means if take action first, you WIN.
+And here’s the best part of this lesson.
+I bet none of your competition has a DevOps strategy either, which means if you take action first, you WIN.

 Strategy Creation Video (Start with “Why”)

 It’s not about you, it’s about how you inspire your team to care…

 - Define “why” you need to make changes and enlist help to create the plan.